Introduction

 The td!
 Macro

-The td! macro works just like the t! macro but instead of taking the context as it first argument, it takes the desired locale:
+The td! macro works just like the t! macro but instead of taking the context as its first argument, it takes the desired locale:

 td!(Locale::fr, hello_world)